Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Introduction

 From the viewpoint of motivic homotopy theory \cite{Voevodsky:open}, the problem of constructing (\ref{equation:algebraicktheoryss}) reduces to identifying the slices $\s_{q}(\KGL)$ of the motivic spectrum $\KGL$ representing algebraic $K$-theory.
 Voevodsky introduced the slice spectral sequence and conjectured that

 The formula (\ref{equation:algebraicktheoryslices}) was proven for fields of characteristic zero by Voevodsky \cite{Voevodsky:motivicss}, \cite{Voevodsky:zero-slice}, and (invoking different methods) for perfect fields by Levine \cite{Levine:slices}.
+By base change the same holds for all fields.
 When $\Char(F)\neq 2$ we are interested in the analogues of (\ref{equation:algebraicktheoryss}) and (\ref{equation:algebraicktheoryslices}) for the motivic spectra $\KQ$ and $\KT$ representing hermitian $K$-groups and Witt-groups on $\Sm_{F}$, respectively \cite{Hornbostel}.
-We show that the slices of hermitian $K$-theory acquire infinite wedge product decompositions
+Theorem \ref{thm:slices-ko} shows the slices of hermitian $K$-theory are given by infinite wedge product decompositions